 Footnotes

-6. because they often require to keep the license notice intact↩︎
+because they often require to display the full text of the license↩︎